dph119/PyDDS/README.md

-# pyDDS
+# PyDDS
-Utility written in Python for working with DirectDraw Surface files (.dds)
+Python module for working with DirectDraw Surface files (.dds)